 - The credit is valid for one parent’s salary.
 If only one parent has custody over the child, that parent may request that the tax credit points only be given to him/her.

-- Parents are entitled to receive tax refunds for the six years prior to the date such a request was submitted (only if the entitlement existed during those years), with the addition of interest and indexation as is customary for income tax calculations.
-To receive the refund, submit a tex return request to the tax authority.
+- Parents are entitled to receive tax refunds for the six years prior to the date such a request was submitted (so long as the entitlement existed during those years), with the addition of interest and indexation as is customary for income tax calculations.
+To receive the refund, submit a tax return request to the tax authority.
 For more information, see Income Tax Return.